danielsaidi/Sheeeeeeeeet/Readmes/Appearance.md

 # Appearance

-Sheeeeeeeeet lets you fully customize the appearances of action sheets and their embedded views and items.
-You can change their fonts, colors and images, as well as the height of various item types, corner radii and more.
+Sheeeeeeeeet lets you customize the appearances of action sheets and their views and items.
+You can change fonts, colors and images, item heights, rounded corner radius and much more.

-This guide will show you which customization alternatives that are available.
+This guide will show you the available customization alternatives.
 To learn more, check out the demo app and this [advanced example][AdvancedExample].

-## Important
+## Global appearances

 You must apply a global action sheet appearance in order for your sheets to look good.
-Do this when your app starts, by calling `ActionSheet.applyAppearance(...)`.
+You can do this at app launch by calling `ActionSheet.applyAppearance(...)`.
-To apply the standard appearance, call `ActionSheet.applyAppearance(.standard)`.
+Apply the standard appearance by calling `ActionSheet.applyAppearance(.standard)`.
+You can apply new appearances at any time.

 You can inherit `ActionSheetAppearance` to create your own custom appearances.
 A custom appearance can also inherit `StandardActionSheetAppearance` to build upon the standard appearance.
+Have a look at the demo app for examples.

 ## ActionSheet apperances

-The `ActionSheet` class has three instance properties that you can modify:
+The `ActionSheet` class has three appearance properties that you can modify:

 * `minimumContentInsets: UIEdgeInsets` (the minimum screen edge margins)
 * `preferredPopoverWidth: CGFloat` (the popover width, when presented on iPads)